iotapizza/iota-wiki/home.md

 Users will be granted write permission only within their personal user section `/u/username` by default.
 The username is equivalent to their Slack usernames.
 In their `/u` sections users can publish pages with information related to IOTA and other things they want to share with the community and general public.

-Then this project needs the help of as many users as possible to create main pages like:
+This project needs the help of as many users as possible to create main pages like:
 * [What is IOTA?](/iota/about-iota)
 * Download and install the wallet
 * Securely create and store a seed